 Have you considered the pros and cons of studying in a city, suburban, or rural environment?
 You will find all three in the United States!
 Numerous universities are located in the middle of large cities or metropolitan areas, providing excitement and many cultural offerings.
 However, a significant number of institutions with a large international student population are located in smaller “college towns.”
 What makes you feel the most comfortable?
 Some students prefer a campus with plenty of green space, while others like the hustle and bustle of metros and crowded streets.
 Keep in mind that many universities in the United States are like small cities, offering plenty of social events and entertainment.

-Some students prefer colleges with small populations (4,000 students or less), while others like the services offered by larger institutions.
+Some students prefer colleges with small populations (4,000 students or fewer), while others like the services offered by larger institutions.
 But you should not correlate institutional size with quality of academic programs.
-Another common mistake is thinking that large universities are always impersonal, with huge class sizes.
+Another common mistake is thinking that large universities are always impersonal with huge class sizes.
 A large university can be personal, and you should ask for the average class size within your specific area of study—it may differ from the school’s overall average, and you might be surprised.

 Conversely, you may expect smaller colleges to always offer greater access to professors and more chances to get to know people.
 In reality, these opportunities and resources exist at all institutions.
-It is incumbent on you, the student, to seek them out.
+It's incumbent on you, the student, to seek them out.
 You need to be proactive and take advantage of what universities and colleges have to offer.
 For example, professors at both colleges and universities frequently advertise their office hours, but very few students take advantage of this access to advising and mentoring.